Building your team

 Who should I include in my leadership team?

-Your team must have one or more unit leaders (or someone working towards their Leadership qualification).
-They can be supported by a number of unit helpers and/or young leaders.
-Find out more about these volunteer roles.
+The team must have one or more unit leaders (or someone working towards their Leadership qualification) who is qualified for the section, supported by other volunteers.
+Find out more about volunteer roles.

 There aren’t mandatory adult leader to child ratios for unit meetings in your meeting place, except in the case of Rainbow units who must always have two adults at every meeting.
 But you'll need to make sure there are enough adult volunteers to comfortably run the unit and to allow your numbers to grow.

 When you take part in activities outside your meeting place, different mandatory ratios apply for different sections.
 Find out about adult to child ratios.

-You might have one person with overall responsibility for the unit, or several people who share leadership roles.
+You might like to give one person overall responsibility for your unit.
+Or, several people could share leadership roles.
 Give everyone who wants to help clear roles and responsibilities.
 You can split responsibilities according to what people like to do and where their skills lie.
 Think about the skills you need to run the unit - from activity organisation and unit administration to communicating with parents and leading girls on adventures.

 If you’re new to guiding you may want regular involvement from your commissioner or other experienced Girlguiding volunteers.
 This can be a great way to build your confidence and get support.

 Remember, there must always be at least one volunteer attending the unit meetings who has undergone all the recruitment checks, including a criminal record check.

-Make sure you know who in your team needs to have a recruitment check by reading through our information about membership administration.
+Make sure you know who in your team needs to have a recruitment check by reading through our recruitment and vetting procedures.

 You must also have at least one volunteer who has completed a recognised first aid qualification (or have a first aid training planned, if you're new to guiding).